ankitects/anki-manual/src/stats.md

 overdue, so if you have a large backlog, the overdue cards will not be displayed.

 Daily load is an estimate of the average number of cards to be reviewed daily (assuming review at the scheduled time with no backlog.
-If a card's interval is less than a day, it counts as 1.
 If you don't have a backlog, daily load should be approximately equal to your number of due cards.

 **Calendar**
 This graph shows past card review activity.
 Hovering the mouse over a specific item